alexKleider/phInfo/README.md

         Optional: depends on internet connectivity
     9. About raspi-config

+If you are connected by ethernet cable to the internet, it might be worth checking connectivity:

+        ping 8.8.8.8

+Quit by using `^C` (Control C.)

 Once done go ahead and shutdown:

         sudo shutdown -h now

-Since its `SSH Server` has been activated, the `Raspberry Pi` can now be run `headless'.
+Since its `SSH Server` is now activate, the `Raspberry Pi` can be run `headless'.
 Be sure it is connected to the internet and powered up.
 Determine its IP address <sup>[2](#2arpscan)</sup>
 and then use your personal computer to log on remotely: